bruno-robert/TravianApi/README.md

 # TravianApi
-Guerrilla Api for Travian.
-Why Guerrilla?
-Because is not oficcial, scraping bassed api.
+Non official Api for Travian. (scraping bassed ap)

-<br/> WARNING: If u use the api, you can be baneated from game.
+<br/> WARNING: If u use the api, you can get banned from game.
 It's for educational porpouses only.

 ## What can i do with that?
 Actually, i have implemented the construction functionality.
 You can build resources, build builgings (no, it's not redundant), consult actual production, consult actual queue, map resoures and map buildings.